Bilateral Trade Under Heavy-Tailed Valuations: Minimax Regret with Infinite Variance: Introduction

 \textbf{Online learning with heavy tails.} Bubeck et al.~\cite{bubeck2013bandits} studied multi-armed bandits under heavy-tailed rewards, and Medina and Yang~\cite{medina2016noregret} extended this to linear bandits.
 Our problem differs from standard bandits: the self-bounding property of bilateral trade \emph{squares} the estimation error in the regret decomposition, altering the rate.
+Under bandit feedback, adaptivity to an unknown moment index is provably costly~\cite{ashutosh2021bandit,genalti2024adaptive}; we show that full feedback removes this barrier in our setting (Section~\ref{sec:adaptive}).

 \textbf{Nonparametric regression.} The minimax rate $T^{d/(2\beta+d)}$ for $\beta$-H\"older regression in $d$ dimensions was established by Stone~\cite{stone1982optimal} under finite variance.
 Our Theorem~\ref{thm:nonparametric} generalizes this to the heavy-tailed regime through the bilateral trade self-bounding lens.